 - 1) Staff Report;

 - 2) Entertain Questions of Staff from Planning Commission;

 - 3) Open the Public Hearing;

 - 4) Take Testimony from Applicant;

 - 5) Take Public Testimony;

-- 6) Opportunity for Applicant Rebuttal;
+- 6) Opportunity for Applicant Rebuttal

 - 7) Close the Public Hearing;

 - 8) Planning Commission discussion and questions to Staff; and

-- 9) Consider a motion that the Planning Commission recommends approval of Conditional Use Permit No. 13-17 and Development Agreements 11-17 for the development of an indoor marijuana cultivation facility for a total area of 68,400 square feet on 3.56 acres located on the northeast corner of Little Morongo Road and San

-Gorgonio Lane in the I-L (Light Industrial)
+- 9) Consider a motion that the Planning Commission certify the associated Negative Declaration, and approve Conditional Use Permit No. 13-17 for the development of an indoor marijuana cultivation facility for a total area of 68,400 square feet and Tentative Parcel Map 37322 to merge and resubdivide for condominium purposes on 3.56 acres located on the northeast corner of Little Morongo Road and San Gorgonio Lane in the I-L (Light Industrial) Zone.

-Zone.